benjamin10ks/benjamin10ks/README.md

+- Montana State
-- Brendan K
+- G.O.A.T
+- G - Golang
-- MSU
+- O -
+- A - Sniper monkey
-- Learning
+- T -
+- Lives inside of a Docker container